deepdsl/deepdsl/README.md

 ## Run DeepDSL compiled programs
 - There are several compiled Java source program located at [src/main/java/deepdsl/gen/].
 - These programs train several well-known deep networks: Lenet, Alexnet, Overfeat, Googlenet, Vgg, and ResNet.

+### Maven
-> Note currently the native dependencies are Linux based, Windows based dependencies are coming up soon...
+Currently the Maven configuration only supports the native libraries for Linux; support for Windows are coming up soon ...

 ### Adjust learning parameters
 - At the start of each file, there are some parameters you can adjust such as learn_rate and moment, as well as training iterations and test iterations.